CharlieJT/Simon-Memory-Game/README.md

 A huge thank you to:

-- Spenser Barriball (spence_mentor) - For discussing ideas, providing help wherever necessary and also there as a guide if I'm ever stuck with anything.
+- Spencer Barriball (spence_mentor) - For discussing ideas, providing help wherever necessary and also there as a guide if I'm ever stuck with anything.

 - Tim Nelson (2BN-Tim_lead) - For taking the time to review the project and offering me constructive criticism to help